stbnrivas/dataModels/specs/Parking/OnStreetParking/doc/spec.md

             `maintenanceVehiclePermit`, `roadWorksPermit`, `taxiPermit`,
             `transportationPermit`, `noPermitNeeded`)
         -   Any other application-specific
     -   Mandatory.
-It can be `null`.

 -   `permitActiveHours` : This attribute allows to capture situations when a permit is only needed at specific hours or days of week.
 It is an structured value which must contain a subproperty per each required permit, indicating when the permit is active.
-If nothing specified (or `null`) for a permit it will mean that a permit is always required. `null`or empty object means always active.
+If nothing specified for a permit it will mean that a permit is always required.
+An empty JSON Object means always active.
 The syntax must be conformant with schema.org [opening hours specification](https://schema.org/openingHours).
 For instance, a blue zone which is only active on dayweeks will be encoded as "blueZonePermit": "Mo,Tu,We,Th,Fr,Sa 09:00-20:00".

     -   Attribute type: [StructuredValue](http://schema.org/StructuredValue)
     -   Mandatory.
-It can be `null`.

 -   `maximumParkingDuration` : Maximum allowed stay at site encoded as a ISO8601 duration.
-A `null` or empty value indicates an indefinite duration.
+An empty value indicates an indefinite duration.

     -   Attribute type: [Text](http://schema.org/Text)
     -   Optional